abhyamgupta123/Unzipper/README.md

 <br>

 ## Removing Utility
->***Run each and every command without sudo and give the sudo password when it asks or prompts.***
+>***Run each and every command without sudo and give the sudo password when it asks or prompts***.
-> Steps wil  l be same as Installation steps process only the file will be different.
+ Steps wil  l be same as Installation steps process only the file will be different.

 To completely remove the Utility from your system do the following:-